 How to Get Around the UK

 Well, this one should be pretty obvious!
 I’m going to suggest a rental car of course.
 This itinerary is really only do-able if you drive yourself.
-As I said at the start of the post, we’re big fans of Auto Europe for helping get the best deal on a car – they search all the major providers to find you the best price, and will match or beat any other quote you find.
+We’re big fans of Auto Europe for helping get the best deal on a car – they search all the major providers to find you the best price, and will match or beat any other quote you find.

 When To Visit the UK